 After reading the email for the second time, I headed to the Australian website of Paula’s Choice to see how the situation looks there.
 To my surprise, the same sunscreen with the same ingredients is labelled as SPF 15 broad spectrum and not SPF 30, in Australia.
 In order to be sold there, it had to meet the requirements of the Australian Government.
 Considering how the sunscreen is formulated, PC had to downgrade its SPF label otherwise they wouldn’t be able to sell it to Aussies.
 This makes me uneasy about using this sunscreen, as the UVA protection is low.
 I will finish this tube, but I will not repurchase.

 Well, I can only hope that PC will reformulate its sunscreens to meet EU’s standards and will formulate its future sunscreens in a better way.
 It is possible for exclusively mineral sunscreens to reach the EU’s standards, as Bioderma have done with Photoderm MINERAL SPF 50+.
-I used it, last year, and if you google it has the encircled UVA sign on the back of the bottle.
+I used it, last year, and if you look for it on the Internet, it has the encircled UVA logo on the back of the bottle.
 I actually liked the sunscreen on my body, but it was too oily for my face.
-And also Avène have achieved that with their MINÉRAL line.
+Also, Avène have achieved that with their MINÉRAL line.
 So it is possible, just with a good formulation, and PC are all about ‘well formulated’ products, so they should do a better job.

 This is an image from paulaschoice.com, my picture above is of the new version.
 The old style tube and the new one have labels with SPF 30 for American, Asian, and European markets.